 Literature: see C.Gilbert ‘Pictorial Dictionary of Marked London Furniture 1700 – 1840’ Leeds 1996 p56

 Thomas Willson is recorded as a furniture broker and appraiser 1821-1829 and is probably the same Thomas Willson recorded as an auctioneer at 28 Great Queen Street, 1799-1825.
 It was believed that Willson was a dealer in second-hand furniture who used his stamp as a means of identification and it has been found on pieces stamped Gillows of Lancaster as well as many pieces of 18th-century origin.
-One labelled piece of furniture is known and suggests that the firm did have a cabinet making division.
+One labeled piece of furniture is known and suggests that the firm did have a cabinet making division.
 The business was continued by Mary Willson after 1838.